gu-fan/colorv.vim/README.md

         <leader>cv   Normal Win.
         <leader>cm   min mode:Less Space.
         <leader>cx   max mode:More Info.

+>       **NOTE** Mapping may not exists if it is defined by other plugins.

+>       Then you should define it in your vimrc.

 * Open colorname list window, where you can get W3C standard colornames.